mosra/magnum-website/content/features.rst

 Magnum.
 For greater detail please read documentation linked from the sections below.
 You can also click on various parts of the architecture diagram.

-.. todo: em that the core is really small

-.. todo: zen garden

 `Our "Zen Garden" philosophy`_
 ==============================